Ocean-OS/mc-launcher/README.md

 - **icon.ico** - This is the icon for the app.
 It is formatted for Windows, so you may need to convert the file format if you do not have a compatible device.
 - **package.json** - This holds information about the app.

   **WARNING: As this is still in an extremely early alpha stage, many features are nonexistent or unstable.
 We do not recommend using the launcher at this time.**
+  **This is not currently compatible with Mac OS.
+Compatibility with Linux isn't fully tested.**
 ## How to run
 If you want, you can just go to the latest release and download and extract the compatible zip file.
 If you either don't have a compatible device, or you just want to package it yourself, here's how:
 - Download all files listed in the Directory section of this doc.